 The influence of oriental art, a typical feature of Ravenna buildings, plays a dominant role both for the architecture of the basilica, where elements of Eastern art merge with Western tradition and for its mosaic decoration, which expresses the ideology and religious beliefs of the Justinian era.
 The typical division into nave and two aisles is replaced here by a central, octagonal plan, topped by a cupola that rests on eight pilasters and arches.
 The cupola and the niches were frescoed in 1780 by Bolognese painters Barozzi and Gandolfi and Guarana from Veneto.

 On entering the Basilica of San Vitale, the eyes are captured by the elevation and width of spaces, by the stunning mosaic decorations of the apse and by the baroque frescoes of the cupola.
 It is probably due to this upward thrust that a small and lesser-known treasure often goes unnoticed: a labyrinth is represented on the floor of the presbytery, right in front of the altar.
 Small arrows start at the centre of the labyrinth and lead towards the centre of the basilica, going through a winding path.
 In the early years of Christianity, mazes were often the symbol of sin and of a possible purification.
 Finding the way out of the maze thus represented an act of rebirth.
 Once followed the path of the labyrinth, the eyes may contemplate the altar of San Vitale and some of the most beautiful mosaics of Christendom.

 The Basilica is situated in the controlled traffic zone of the city centre.
-Line 1, bus stop 200m away (Piazza Baracca), car park (parking spaces with fee available in Piazza Baracca, guarded car park in Largo Giustiniano), wheelchair accessible.
-Close to Mausoleum of Galla Placidia and to National Museum.
+Line 1, bus stop 200m away (Piazza Baracca), car park (parking spaces with a fee available in Piazza Baracca, guarded car park in Largo Giustiniano), wheelchair accessible.
+Close to Mausoleum of Galla Placidia and to National Museum

 Edited by the editorial team